andreaseriksson/curriculum_vitae/readme.md

 ***

 ###Summary av skills and experience
-Experienced with agile development in lean teams with short sprints.
-Very good knowledge of Ruby on Rails (versions 2.3 - 3.2) and other MVC frameworks
+Very good knowledge of Ruby on Rails (versions 2.3 - 4.0) and other MVC frameworks
-Very good knowledge of JQuery, JQuery UI and JQuery Mobile and all kinds plugins.
+Very good knowledge of JQuery, JQuery UI and JQuery Mobile and all kinds of plugins
 Very good knowledge of HTML(5),  CSS 3 and responsive layouts
 Experienced with TDD with Rspec, Capybara, Factorygirl
-Very good knowledge of databases, mainly MySQL, PostgresSQL but also MongoDB
+Very good knowledge of databases, mainly MySQL, PostgresSQL but also some MongoDB
-Very good knowledge of managing Linux-servers and hosting Rails (and other) applications
+Good knowledge of managing Linux-servers and hosting Rails (and other) applications
 Experienced with Capistrano-deployment on Apache/Nginx and Passenger/Unicorn
 Experienced with Github as version management
 Good knowledge of working with API:s and building restful api:s (JSON/XML)
-Very good knowledge of security in web applications
+Good knowledge of security in web applications
 Experienced with cloud storage (Amazon S3)

 ###Curriculum Vitae

 ***Education:***
 Gymnasium 3 years - The Social Science Programme